Build4Build/detect-sleep/README.md

 - **Sleep History**: Browse your sleep history with daily summaries
 - **Data Export**: Export your sleep data in JSON or CSV format
 - **Customizable Settings**: Adjust the inactivity threshold to match your habits
-- **Home Screen Widget**: View your sleep status and today's sleep duration at a glance

 ## How It Works